The Walker Center provides training and documentation for creating editing, and captioning video course content.

-Faculty, staff, and students can create a YouTube channel for free, with unlimited storage using their Mocs+ Gmail account.
-For instructions on how to stup a YouTube channel, upload content, and create captions please refer to these tutorials:
+Faculty, staff and students can create a YouTube channel for free, with unlimited storage using their Mocs+ Gmail account.

-Camtasia Studio and Camtasia for Mac are software suites for the creation and editing of videos.
-Camtasia can be used as an enhanced screen capture tool, allowing for video/audio capture, visual additions, and closed-captioning creation.
-Videos created using Camtasia can be saved in a variety of formats and uploaded to YouTube, Vimeo, Mediasite, or posted as an MP4 file to Blackboard.
+Camtasia is a software suite for the creation and editing of videos.
+Camtasia is used as an enhanced screen capture tool, allowing for video/audio capture, visual additions and closed-captioning creation.
+Videos created using Camtasia can be saved in a variety of formats and uploaded to YouTube, Vimeo or Mediasite.